jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 I want to implement syntax highlighting in a text editor.
-Do I have to subclass General/NSTextField or something similar?
+Do I have to subclass NSTextField or something similar?

 ----

 I've done this with a little perl text editor I've been using for a few years.
-Register for the General/NSTextStorageDidProcessEditingNotification notification to learn when text was modified, get the General/NSTextStorage object from the notification, use General/NSTextStorage's editedRange to figure out where the recent edit was, and then colorize the General/NSTextView accordingly.
+Register for the NSTextStorageDidProcessEditingNotification notification to learn when text was modified, get the NSTextStorage object from the notification, use NSTextStorage's editedRange to figure out where the recent edit was, and then colorize the NSTextView accordingly.
 Here's a meaningless blurb:

-    - (void)processEditing:(General/NSNotification *)notification
+    - (void)processEditing:(NSNotification *)notification
     {
-        General/NSTextStorage *textStorage = [notification object];
+        NSTextStorage *textStorage = [notification object];
-        General/NSRange range = [textStorage editedRange];
+        NSRange range = [textStorage editedRange];

-        // colorize the proper General/NSTextView ...
+        // colorize the proper NSTextView ...
     }

-I ended up subclassing General/NSTextStorage and General/NSTextView to perform other tasks, but that shouldn't be required in order to do syntax coloring.
+I ended up subclassing NSTextStorage and NSTextView to perform other tasks, but that shouldn't be required in order to do syntax coloring.

 ----

- The following code listens to changes to a General/NSTextView and colorizes all instances of the word "Mike" in blue, FWIW.
+ The following code listens to changes to a NSTextView and colorizes all instances of the word "Mike" in blue, FWIW.
 The example colorizes the entire document after every key-press.
 This becomes quite costly; a "real" editor will try to minimize the area it attempts to colorize.
 Xcode, for example, only colorizes text that's currently on-screen, and defers colorizing the rest of the document until you scroll through it.

 I added a text view to the default window.
-I created an General/NSObject subclass called Controller, instantiated it, added "window" and "textview" outlets, and hooked the outlets up to the window and text view.
+I created an NSObject subclass called Controller, instantiated it, added "window" and "textview" outlets, and hooked the outlets up to the window and text view.
 Then I saved the files.
 Here's the controller definition:

 Controller.h